Pilgrim’s Food Masters Modern Slavery Statement 2022

 Although we believe our actions have proven effective to date, there is no room for complacency, and we remain vigilant to potential threats.

 We measure the effectiveness of our ethical trading initiatives through the number of incidents reported through the confidential whistleblowing hotline, performance of third-party audits and outcomes from labour provider audits.
+These will continue to be monitored through 2024.

-Our priorities in 2023 will be on the following key areas:
+Our priorities in 2024 will be on the following key areas:

-• Complete the independent ethical audits on our identified manufacturing sites
+– Complete the independent ethical audits on our identified manufacturing sites

-• Increase the number of suppliers linked to us on SEDEX
+– Continue to increase the number of suppliers linked to us on SEDEX

-• Expand the internal audit scope for suppliers and partners across Oakhouse Foods Limited and Rollover Limited
+– Continue to expand the internal audit scope for suppliers and partners across Oakhouse Foods Limited and Rollover Limited

 Training on modern slavery and trafficking